syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 ## Selection

 Selector provides a visual representation of selected elements.
-It behaves like a container and enables you to update the size, position and rotation angle of the selected elements through interaction and programmatically.
+It behaves like a container and enables you to update the size, position, and rotation angle of the selected elements through interaction and programmatically.
 Single or multiple elements can be selected at a time.

 ### Single selection

-An element can be selected by clicking on that.
-During single click, all previously selected items will be cleared.
-Following image shows how the selected elememts are visually represented.
+An element can be selected by clicking that element.
+During single click, all previously selected items are cleared.
+The following image shows how the selected elememts are visually represented.

 {% include image.html url="/js/Diagram/Interaction_images/Interaction_img1.png" %}

 ### Selecting a group

-If a child element of any group is clicked, its contained group will be selected instead of the child element.
-With consecutive clicks on the selected element, selection will be changed from top to bottom in the hierarchy of parent group to its children.
+When a child element of any group is clicked, its contained group is selected instead of the child element.
+With consecutive clicks on the selected element, selection is changed from top to bottom in the hierarchy of parent group to its children.

 ### Multiple selection